OpitzLab/NeMo-TMS/5_TMS_Waveform/README.md

 In this step the waveform of the elcteric field induced by the TMS pulse train is generated.
 The output waveform file is used later in the NEURON simulations.

 ## Instructions
-Make sure the 'TMS_Waveform' is located within the root NEURON folder, to ensure the output files are located where NEURON code is looking for.
-Then, Run 'TMS_Waveform.m' in Matlab.
+The content of this directory is automaticlly placed in the folder 'TMS_Waveform' inside the root NEURON model folder when the NEURON model is generated in the [first step](../1_NEURON-Model-Generation/).
+This ensures the output files are located where the NEURON code is looking for.
+Run <code>TMS_Waveform.m</code> in that location in Matlab.
 A GUI pops up asking for the TMS pulse type (monophasic, biphasic) and then the inter-pulse interval and the number of pulses.
 After the generation of the pulse train, the resulting waveform is saved in the 'TMS_Waveform_out' directory.
 That directory includes the following files:
 1. 'TMS_E_train.txt' which represent the values of the E-fields waveform (and therefore the quasipotentials due to linear relation) for every sample
 2. 'TMS_t_train.txt' which holds the time points of the samples in ms